grea09/color/article/article.md

 We note $p.d^+(o)$ and $p.d^-(o)$ respectively the outgoing and incoming degree of an operator in a plan $p$.
 These represent the number of causal links that goes out or toward the operator.
 We call proper degree of an operator $o.d^+ = |eff(o)|$ and $o.d^- = |pre(o)|$ the number of preconditions and effects that reflects its intrinsic usefulness.
 </div>

-There are several ways to use the degrees as indicators. *Utility values* increases with every $d^+$, since this reflects a positive participation in the plan.
+There are several ways to use the degrees as indicators. *Utility value* increases with every $d^+$, since this reflects a positive participation in the plan.
 It decreases with every $d^-$ since actions with higher incoming degrees are harder to satisfy.
 The utility value bounds are useful when selecting special operators.
 For example, a user-specified constraint could be laid upon an operator to ensure it is only selected as a last resort.
 This operator will be affected with the minimum value for the utility value.
 More commonly, the maximum value is used for initial and goal step to ensure their selection.

 Our ranking mechanism includes several computation steps.
 The first step is the computation of the **base scores** noted $Z_0(o)=\langle o^+, o^-\rangle$.
-It is a tuple that contains two components : a positive score that acts as a participation measurement and a negative score that represent the dependencies of the operator.
+It is a tuple that contains two components : a positive score that acts as a participation measurement and a negative score that represents the dependencies of the operator.
 For each component of the score we consider a *sub score array* noted $S_z(o^\pm)$.
 We define them as follows :

 * $S_z(o^+)$ containing only $\Delta^P.d^+(o)$, the positive degree of $o$ in the domain proper plan.
 This will give a measurement of the predicted usefulness of the operator.
 * $S_z(o^-)$ containing the following subscores :
     1. $o.d^-$ the proper negative degree of $o$.
 Having more preconditions can lead to a potentially higher need for subgoals.
     2. $\sum_{c \in C_{\Delta^P}(o)}|c|$ with $C_{\Delta^P}(o)$ being the set of cycles where $o$ participates in the domain proper plan.
 If an action is co-dependant it may lead to a dead end when searching for precondition as it will form a cycle.
     3. $|SC(o)|$ with $SC(o)$ is the set of self-cycle $o$ participates in.
-This is usually symptomatic of a *toxic operator*.
+This is usually symptomatic of a *toxic operator* (cf. @def:toxic).
 Having an operator behaving this way can lead to problems in the operator instantiation.
     4. $\left|pre(o) \setminus \Delta^P.L^-(o)\right|$ with $\Delta^P.L^-(o)$ being the set of incoming edges of $o$ in the proper plan of the domain.
 This represents the number of open conditions in the domain proper plan.
 This is symptomatic of action that can't be satisfied without a compliant initial step.

 A parameter is reserved for each subscore.
 It is noted $P_n^\pm$ with $n$ being the index of the subgoal in the list.
 The final formula for the score is then defined as : $o^\pm = \sum_{n=1}^{|S_z(o^\pm)|}{P_n^\pm S_z^n(o^\pm)}$

 Once this score is computed, the ranking mechanism starts the second phase, it computes the **realization scores** that are potential scores that are realized once the problem is specified.
 It first searches the *inapplicable operators* that are all operators in the domain proper plan that have a precondition that isn't satisfied with a causal link.
-Then it searches the *eager operators* that provides fluents with no corresponding causal link (as they are not needed).
+Then it searches the *eager operators* that provide fluents with no corresponding causal link (as they are not needed).
 These operators are stored in relation with their inapplicable or eager fluents.

 The third phase starts with the beginning of the solving algorithm, once the problem has been provided.
 It computes the *effective realization scores* based on the initial and goal step.
 It will add $P_1^+$ to $o^+$ for each realized eager operators (if the goal contains the related fluent) and subtract $P_4^-$ from $o^-$ for each inapplicable operators realized by the initial step.

-From there, we have the **final scores** that are used in the ultimate phase.
-In this phase, the scores are combined into a single number to rank the operators.
-In order to respect the criteria of having a bounded value for the *utility value* we use the following formula : $r_o = o^+ \alpha^{-o^-}$.
-This ensures that the value is positive with $0$ as a minimum bound and $+\infty$ for a maximum.
+Last, the **final score** of each operator $o$, noted $r_o$, is computed from positive and negative scores using the following formula: $r_o = o^+ \alpha^{-o^-}$.
+This respects the criteria of having a bounded value for the *utility value* as it ensures that the value is positive with $0$ as a minimum bound and $+\infty$ for a maximum.
 The initial and goal steps have their utility value set to the upper bound in order to ensure their selection of other steps.

 Choosing to compute the resolver selection at operator level has some interesting consequences on the performances.
 Indeed, this computation is much lighter than approaches with heuristics on plan space [@shekhar_learning_2016] as it reduce the overhead caused by real time computation of heuristics on complex data.
 In order to reduce this overhead more, the algorithm sorts the providing associative array in order to easily retrieve the best operator for each fluent.
 This means that the evaluation of the heuristic is done only once for each operator.
 This reduces the overhead and allows for faster results on smaller plans.

 ## LOLLIPOP Algorithm {#sec:algorithm}

-The LOLLIPOP algorithm uses the same refinement algorithm as described @alg:pop.
+The LOLLIPOP algorithm uses the same refinement algorithm as described in @alg:pop.
 The differences reside in the changes made on the notions of resolvers and side effects.
-The @line:resolverapplication will apply negative resolvers if the selected flaw is negative. @Line:sideeffectapplication will search for both sign of side effects.
-Another change resides in the initialization of the solving mechanism and the domain.

-The @alg:lollipopinit contains several parts.
-The first one is the code that is computed during the domain compilation time.
-It will prepare the rankings and the proper plan and its caching mechanisms.
+In @line:resolverapplication of @alg:pop, LOLLIPOP algorithm will apply negative resolvers if the selected flaw is negative.
+In @line:sideeffectapplication, it will search for both sign of side effects.
+Another change resides in the initialization of the solving mechanism and the domain as detailed in @alg:lollipopinit.
+This algorithm contains several parts.
+First, the <span class="proc">domainInit</span> function corresponds to the code computed during the domain compilation time.
+It will prepare the rankings, the proper plan and its caching mechanisms.
 It will also use strongly connected component detection algorithm to detect cycles.
-These cycles are be used during the base score computation.
-We added a detection of illegal fluents and operators in our domain initialization.
+These cycles are be used during the base score computation (@line:basescore).
+We added a detection of illegal fluents and operators in our domain initialization (@line:isillegal).
 Illegal operators are either inconsistent or toxic.

 <div id="alg:lollipopinit" class="algorithm" name="LOLLIPOP initialisation mechanisms" >
 \footnotesize